 For the most updated information on each school’s interview format, you can refer to the Medical School Admission Requirements™ (MSAR®) Interview Policies Report.

 What kind of topics are covered in the MMI?

 As with any interview, the MMI is designed to evaluate verbal and non-verbal communication skills as well as provide additional information that is helpful in gauging a student’s readiness for medicine.

 Glen T. Fogerty, PhD, adds, “Topics covered are wide-ranging and individualized toward each medical school’s end goal.
 Some schools seek out critical thinking skills, some ask about current events, others put an emphasis on role playing, and some may just open it up and see where the conversation goes.
 No matter the topic or the conversation, all medical schools are seeking strong cultural fits so do your homework before walking in that door!”

 What is the best way to prepare for the MMI?

-- Scenarios involving interactions with an actor or a medical school’s standardized patient
+- A station focused on scenarios involving interactions with an actor or a medical school’s standardized patient.

 - An essay writing station; this station may take longer than the others.

 - A teamwork station where candidates must work together to complete a task.